CrazyRedMachine/jubeathax/README.md

 This is a plugin template which just prints status messages in your terminal.

-Meant to be used as a reference on how to add a new plugin in the build system.
+Meant to be used as a reference on how to add a new plugin.

 #### io_launchpad.dll

 - Launchpad MK2
 - Launchpad Mini MK2

+#### FAQ: How to add support for my own controller?

+If you can write C or C++ code which interacts with your controller then you can add support.
+It is just a matter of implementing the desired behavior for the different status messages sent by the engine (cf. `io_plugin_board_update` function).

+Refer to [cell_state.h](https://github.com/CrazyRedMachine/jubeathax/blob/main/jubeathax/cell_state.h) for more information about which messages are sent by the engine and when.

+Refer to [this commit](https://github.com/CrazyRedMachine/jubeathax/commit/bf43dcdf88be0a701c839dc42e6d321858c060f4) for more information about how to add a new plugin in the build system.

 ### Other Features